fs-webdev/github-automator/README.md

 # Using Github Push Webhooks
 - Simple script to automatically create new releases when the `package.json` or `bower.json` file version changes.
 The release title will be the version number and the release body will be the commit message.
-It will first check the `package.json`.
-If no `package.json` is present, then it will fall back onto the `bower.json`.
+It will first check the version in `package.json`.
+If no `package.json` is present, then it will fall back onto the version in the  `bower.json`.
 - After a successful new release, this automator will also ping the Component Catalog and if the repo is registered in the catalog.json there, it will trigger a re-build of the component so it will be up to date in the Component Catalog.